chainerist/web3j-unit-test-example/README.md

 ```

-then, you should repeat install dependencies step again, your compiler will success
+then, you should repeat "install dependencies" step again, your compiler will be succeeded.